vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_15-remotely-monitor-and-control-devices.md

 #### Task 1: Enable Code to Define a Direct Method in the Device App

-1. Return to the Visual Studio Code instance that contains your **cheesecavedevice** application.
+1. Return to the Visual Studio Code instance that contains your **CheeseCaveDevice** application.

     > **Note**: If the app is still running, use the Terminal pane to exit the app (click inside the Terminal pane to set the focus and the press **CTRL+C** to exit the running application).

 1. Ensure that **Program.cs** is open in the code editor.

-1. Locate the `UNCOMMENT register direct method code below here` comment.
+1. Locate the **Create a handler for the direct method call** comment line within the code.

 1. To register the direct method, uncomment the following code: